-Criteria Yes Almost No Comments Features Covered in Tutorial Students are guid These features should be clear from quickly play Game Board Changes: Buttons change colors when any one of them is clicked, one button has a slightly different color Score Updates: Clicking buttons updates and displays score for the correct player Switching Turns: Players switch turns after each click - whose turn it is clearly indicated Code Style: Code is neatly organized and broken into functions in the style suggested by the tutorial.
-Features Student(s) Write Independently Stud Assessing this feature may require reading code, of the game to force the game to end.
-Game over: UI indicates game is over Game over: Code written so that game can end - contains logic to check whether game is over.
+Criteria Yes Almost No Comments Features Covered in Tutorial Students are guided through building these components of the game by the tutorial.
+These features should be clear from quickly playing the game and reviewing the code.
+Game Board Changes: Buttons change colors when any one of them is clicked, one button has a slightly different color Score Updates: Clicking buttons updates and displays score for the correct player Switching Turns: Players switch turns after each click - whose turn it is clearly indicated Code Style: Code is neatly organized and broken into functions in the style suggested by the tutorial.
+Features Student(s) Write Independently Stud Assessing this feature may require reading code of the game to force the game to end. ents ar , playin e asked to g the game indepe to its endently write code to end the game. conclusion, or changing the starting score Game over: UI indicates game is over Game over: Code written so that game can end - contains logic to check whether game is over.
 Who won: UI indicates winning player Who won: Code contains logic to determine which player won (if game is over).